Etrit Berisha: Torino

-On 3 July 2021, Berisha signed a three-year contract with Torino.
-The transfer was structured as a one-season loan with an obligation to buy.
-During the early stages of the 2021–22 season, he served primarily as a backup to first-choice goalkeeper Vanja Milinković-Savić, under head coach Ivan Jurić.
+On 3 July 2021, Berisha signed a three-year contract with Torino, in a deal structured as a one-season loan with an obligation to buy.
+During the early stages of the 2021–22 season, he served primarily as backup to first-choice goalkeeper Vanja Milinković-Savić under head coach Ivan Jurić.

-Berisha made his debut for Torino on 16 December 2021 in the Coppa Italia second round, a 2–1 away defeat to Sampdoria.
-After Milinković-Savić suffered a finger injury, Berisha made his Serie A debut on 6 March 2022, in matchday 28 against Bologna, keeping a clean sheet in a 0–0 away draw.
+Berisha made his debut for the club on 16 December 2021 in the Coppa Italia second round, playing the full match in a 2–1 away loss to Sampdoria.
+His opportunity in the league arrived after Milinković-Savić suffered a finger injury, with Berisha making his Serie A debut on 6 March 2022 in matchday 28, keeping a clean sheet in a 0–0 away draw against Bologna.

-Although Milinković-Savić returned shortly after, Jurić opted to retain Berisha as starter.
-He went on to keep additional clean sheets, including one in a goalless draw against eventual league champions Milan.
-Milinković-Savić briefly regained the starting spot but conceded four goals against Atalanta, after which Berisha returned to the lineup for the final four league matches.
-Torino concluded the season in mid-table.
+Although Milinković-Savić returned soon after, head coach Jurić opted to keep Berisha as starter based on his performances.
+He produced further clean sheets, including a notable one in a goalless draw with eventual league champions Milan.
+Milinković-Savić briefly reclaimed the starting role, but after conceding four goals against Atalanta, Berisha was restored to the lineup for the final four league matches.
+Torino ultimately concluded the season in mid-table.

-For the 2022–23 season, Berisha did not make any competitive appearances for Torino, neither in Serie A nor in the Coppa Italia.
-In February 2023, reports from Italian media stated that he had been excluded from the squad following a training-ground disagreement with head coach Ivan Jurić, suggesting that Berisha had expressed a desire to leave the club, but that negotiations were complicated by his existing contract terms and salary demands.
+During the 2022–23 season, Berisha did not make any competitive appearances for Torino, either in the league or in the Coppa Italia.
+In February 2023, reports from Italian media indicated that he had been separated from the squad following a training-ground dispute with head coach Jurić.
+The disagreement was reportedly linked to Berisha's desire to leave the club, with negotiations complicated by contractual terms and salary conditions.